 Crimson ribbons and troubled souls, landowners yearning for love, burning cheeks, salmon, and caviar.
 This is Russian Christmas celebrated in supreme pleasure and pain by the greatest of writers.
 Running the gamut from sweet and reverent to twisted and uproarious, and with many of the stories appearing in English for the first time, this collection will satisfy every reader.
 Dostoevsky brings stories of poverty and tragedy, Tolstoy inspires with his fable-like tales, Chekhov’s unmatchable skills are on full display in a chronicle of a female factory owner and her wretched workers, Klaudia Lukashevitch delights with a sweet and surprising tale of a childhood in White Russia, and Mikhail Zoshchenko recounts madcap anecdotes of Christmas trees and Christmas thieves.
-There is no shortage of vodka or wit on display in this volume packed with sentimental songs, footmen, whirling winds, solitary nights, snow drifts, and hopeful children.
+There is no shortage of vodka or wit in this volume packed with sentimental songs, footmen, whirling winds, solitary nights, snow drifts, and hopeful children.
 With its wonderful variety and remarkable human touch, this collection proves that Nobody Does Christmas Like the Russians.

 Excerpt from A Very Russian Christmas